 Return true if the image handle (previously returned by get\image\handle()) is a valid image that can be subsequently read.

-virtual ustring filename\from\handle (ImageHandle \handle) = 0 virtual std::string resolve\filename(const std::string & filename) const = 0 Given possibly-relative filename (UTF-8 encoded), resolve it and use the true path to the file, with searchpath logic applied.
+virtual ustring filename\from\handle (ImageHandle \handle) = 0 virtual std::string resolve\filename(const std::string & filename) const = 0

 Given a handle, return the filename for that image.

 Getting information about images